selvaje/spatial-ecology-blog_old/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.9.2 - 9 November 2018 =
+* Block editor: Call `enqueue_registered_widgets_scripts` which will reset global `$post`.
+* Block editor: Only enqueue layout block scripts when using the block editor.
+* WP 5: Fixed styles in the block editor.
+* WP 5: Ensure the block editor scripts are enqueued.
+* WP 5: Fix WP Text Widget for layout block.

 = 2.9.1 - 23 October 2018 =
 * Fix auto-excerpt output.